Lainlain/quiz/STATISTICS_FIX.md

 ✅ **Tested**: Both fixes verified in local environment
 ✅ **Ready**: No server rebuild needed, just refresh browser

-**Impact**: Students taking public quizzes will now have their results tracked, and the entire application has professional branding with the Mitsui JPY logo.
+**Impact**: Students taking public quizzes will now have their results tracked, and the entire application has professional branding with the Mitsuki JPY logo.